QCOMICAL School 2025

 Below is the preliminary schedule scheme:

-Registration is now open and participation is free of charge.
+Registration is now closed.
+For those registered, participation is free of charge.
+Coffee breaks and lunches will be provided.

 Venue